MAV AGM

 How to nominate

-Members of the Association wishing to nominate for the Board need to complete the nomination form, and return to Claire Embregts, cembregts@mav.vic.edu.auno later than close of business Monday 24th April 2023.
+Members of the Association wishing to nominate for the Board need to complete the nomination form, and return to Jen Bowden jbowden@mav.vic.edu.au, no later than close of business Monday 20th April 2026

 Nominations will only be accepted by email.